 A practical approach is needed.
 Applied correctly, you’ll gain an advantage over developers lost in the sea of royalty-free music packs.
 You’ll be able to apply these steps even if it’s your first time making video game music.
 I’ll even create a piece of music using these steps.

-Note that steps 3-5 can be resequenced depending on what you come up with first.
-Let's take a deep dive into each step.
+Before we begin, this post assumes you at least know how to input notes for an instrument inside of a Digital Audio Workstation of any kind).
+This post also assumes that you have little to no music theory knowledge.
+Also note that steps 3-5 can be resequenced depending on what you come up with first.
+Let’s take a deep dive into each step.

-STEP 1: Reference 3 Songs!
+STEP 1: Reference 3 Songs

 When thinking about your game music, how are you selecting songs?
 More importantly, what exactly are you listening for that makes you pick certain songs?